Click (TV programme): History

 The show started as Click Online in April 2000, hosted by Stephen Cole, and featured reports focused on the rise of the Internet and related technologies.
 Thursday, 29 December 2005 marked the last edition of Click Online, as the show was previously known, coinciding with the departure of Stephen Cole after 295 shows.
 The programme was thereafter renamed Click, with new music and titles, and with Spencer Kelly, an existing reporter and producer on the show who also compiled reports for The Gadget Show on Channel 5, as the new host.
-Since then, it has expanded its "online" focus, now featuring reports on technology developments from all over the world.
-Since April 2020, existing reporter Lara Lewington has become co-host.
+From then, it expanded its "online" focus, featuring reports on technology developments from all over the world.
+From April 2020, existing reporter Lara Lewington became co-host.

 Episode 774 was the world's first programme to be shot and edited entirely on mobile devices.

 The 12 March 2016 programme (#827) was broadcast in 360 degrees, and is the first entire episode of a TV programme to be broadcast as such.

-On 6 July 2019 the show's 1000th episode was broadcast.
+On 6 July 2019, the show's 1000th episode was broadcast.
 It consisted of an interactive episode where viewers could decide what to watch next.

 In March 2021, the BBC announced that the technology department, including Click, would be relocating to Pacific Quay in Glasgow.
 The show stopped producing new episodes during April 2022 to facilitate the move, with repeats shown, and aired the first episode produced on Glasgow on 7 May 2022.